LBL-EESA/alquimia-dev/doc/batch-tests.rst

   ./pflotran -input_prefix calcite-short

-NOTE: this is the same pflotran input file as calcite-short-pc!
+NOTE: this is the same PFloTran input file as calcite-short-pc!

-Volume fraction updates and pflotran native constraints
+Volume fraction updates and PFloTran native constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Test the alquimia interface with mineral dissolution/precipitation for
 a long simulation time, so that the mineral volume fractions are
 updated during reaction stepping.
-Uses pflotran native constraints.
+Uses PFloTran native constraints.

 **Status: fails**